Applies To: Windows Server 2008, Windows Server 2008 R2

 you the ability to prestage computers without needing to know the client

-computer's GUID or MAC address in advance.
+computer's GUID or MAC address in advance.- Right-click the server and click Properties.

 - On the PXE Response tab, select For unknown clients, notify administrator and respond after approval.